smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 *  `Users` -> `Transaction` -> `TransactionType`
 *  `Users` -> `SubUsers` -> `FeePlan`

-From this join breakdown we can see we have 1 root, 2 branches, and 2 leaf nodes.
+From this join breakdown, we can see we have 1 root, 2 branches, and 2 leaf nodes.
 The root table `Users` is our driving table.
 Given this, here is a simpler way of writing the statement.

 ```sql
 WITH cte_Users AS